codex-storage/codex-spec/specs/marketplace.md

 If the node decides to ignore this Request, no action is necessary.
 If the node wants to try to fill a a slot, then it MUST follow the remaining steps.

-Node MUST decide which Slot specified by slot's index it wants to try to fill in.
-Node MAY try filling multiple slots.
-In order to fill a slot, node first MUST download the slot's data using slot's root that can be retrieved from Manifest specified in `request.content.cid` (**TODO: Manifest RFC**).
-This Request object can be retrieved from the smart contract using `getRequest(requestId)`.
+The Node MUST decide which Slot specified by slot's index it wants to try to fill in.
+The Node MAY try filling multiple slots.
+In order to fill a slot, the node MUST first download the slot's data using the CID of the manifest (**TODO: Manifest RFC**) and the index of  the slot.
+The CID is  specified in `request.content.cid`, which can be retrieved from the smart contract using `getRequest(requestId)`.
-Then the node MUST generate proof over the downloaded data (**TODO: Proving RFC**).
+Then the node MUST generate a proof over the downloaded data (**TODO: Proving RFC**).

 When the proof is ready it then MUST create a transaction for smart contract call `fillSlot()` with following REQUIRED: